 The Charter is binding upon each of the ratifying states.
 It therefore has implications for all Northern Ireland departments and associated bodies, Whitehall departments operating in Northern Ireland and for Local Government.

-In Northern Ireland the Charter applies to Irish and Ulster-Scots but does not cover sign languages or the languages of minority ethnic communities.
+In NI, the Charter applies to Irish and Ulster-Scots but does not cover sign languages or the languages of minority ethnic communities.

 Inter-departmental Charter Implementation Group